 What is not listed in the Standard of Identity is sugar, corn syrup, caramel color or any other additives pure vanilla may contain.

 Some companies include one or more of these ingredients on their labels, but most do not – even though their pure vanilla contains it.
 The same is true with alcohol.
 Grain alcohol is the most commonly used alcohol in vanilla, but sugarcane alcohol is also used.
 Sugar or corn syrup are often used to mask the harsh notes of alcohol or to make the extract smell and taste better if the quality of the beans used were not good quality.

 If you have issues with gluten or sugars, check with the company whose vanilla you’ve purchased.
 Rain’s Choice vanilla is made with sugar cane alcohol and contains no additional sugars or additives.
 As a result, our vanilla extract is gluten-free, sugar-free and gmo-free.

 Imitation vanilla is synthetic vanillin made in a laboratory.
 If the product is clear, it’s 100% synthetic vanillin.
 If it is caramel color, it has been dyed with caramel color (which also contains sugar) or other dyes.
-If you purchase imitation vanilla in the market, it is safe.
+If you purchase imitation vanilla in the U.S. super markets, it is safe.

-Far less than 1% of the so-called vanilla extracts or essences sold throughout Mexico and the rest of the Americas are pure vanilla extract or flavor.
-They are made from synthetic vanillin, with some containing 2% alcohol to act as a preservative.
-They usually contain sugar and other ingredients, some of which may be considered carcinogenic in the U.S. There are no label laws in many countries, and those that have them don’t enforce them.
+Far less than 1% of the so-called vanilla extracts or essences sold throughout Mexico, the Caribbean and the rest of the Americas are pure vanilla extract or flavor.
+They are made from synthetic vanillin, with some containing 2% alcohol used as a preservative.
+They usually contain sugar and other ingredients, some of which may be considered carcinogenic in the U.S. There are no label laws in many countries in the Americas, and those that have them don’t enforce them.

 Hopefully this information will help you make informed decisions about which liquid vanilla is best for your needs.